-The boat would take us 4 hours and another 45 minutes of waiting for a smaller boat to deliver the Kio Kit to the middle of the sea which now becomes our “parking bay”.
+The boat would take us four hours and another 45 minutes of waiting for a smaller boat to deliver the Kio Kit to the middle of the sea, which now becomes our “parking bay.”
 The boat ride and the sceneries are amazing and the whole day you forget that dry land ever existed as the sea becomes your new home.

 While I imagined it’s possible to have receipts for all the payments made, I get to experience lack of this all through this trip.
-I also had never had a training session of the Kio Kit before and am extremely honored to be part of the BRCK team and have a lot of respect for the management team who get to go through rough; strenuous and rugged terrain away from the comfort of Nairobi to make things happen where no one would consider possible….indeed they were right to have the writings on our BRCK office wall “You can do Hard Things”
+I also had never had a training session of the Kio Kit before and am extremely honored to be part of the BRCK team.
+I have a lot of respect for the management team who get to go through rough, strenuous, and rugged terrain away from the comfort of Nairobi to make things happen where no one would consider possible… indeed they were right to have the writings on our BRCK office wall: “You Can Do Hard Things.”